Bulk renewal application (2021/22)

 This is where you will confirm that the information you are providing in your application is correct.
 The declaration statement must be ticked to proceed.

 You will then be shown a breakdown of the fees you will need to pay.
-How you pay your practising certificate and registration fees is slightly different this year.
 The fee summary page will show you how the fee is broken down – administration, regulatory and Compensation Fund contribution.
-There is no change to how you pay your periodic fees.

 In most cases we will approve all your practising certificate and registration applications immediately and you will pay all your fees in one go.